P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 - `main_translate.py`: contains a main method to create the datasets needed for all models which require translation.
 Also contains all functions needed to create Multilingual datasets manually, a description of how to run each model is given below.
 Our version uses Google API for translation.
 - `main_embed_mbert.py`: generate mBERT embeddings, these embeddings are used by the other programs.
 - `main_embed_xlmr.py`: generate XLM-R_base and XLM-R embeddings, these embeddings are used by the other programs.
 - `main_hyperparam.py`: run hyperparameter optimization.
 This method can be used both for models with contrastive learning and for models without contrastive learning.
-Note that for models with Contrastive Learning, we first optimise model parameters and then subsequently optimise the beta.
+Note that for models with contrastive learning, we first optimise model parameters and then subsequently optimise the beta.
 - `main_train.py`: train the model for a given set of hyperparameters.
 - `main_validate.py`: validate a trained model.